. Banner Image by Jerry Dodrill

 The Big Ludwigia Problem We Need To Solve

 A serious mosquito abatement challenge and threat to wildlife habitat is posed by the non-native invasive water primrose, also known as Ludwigia.
 This aquatic plant, which originates from South America, grows mainly along shallow areas of the Laguna’s main channel and tributary creeks.
 Large mats of this plant pose a barrier to migrating steelhead and other fish, and its bacterial decomposition threatens oxygen-dependent wildlife in the water.
-The Foundation is working with USDA-ARS researchers and local agencies to find a long-term solution to the problem.
+The Foundation is working with USDA-ARS researchers and local agencies to find a long-term solution to the problem, such as deepening channels and adding tree cover to shade and cool the water to prevent Ludwigia from spreading.

 Sourcing Plants

-The Laguna Foundation’s Native Plant Nursery grows thousands of locally sourced trees, shrubs, and herbaceous perennial plants for restoration projects within the Laguna de Santa Rosa Watershed and beyond.
+The Laguna Foundation’s Native Plant Nursery grows thousands of locally sourced trees, shrubs, and herbaceous perennial plants for restoration projects within the Laguna de Santa Rosa watershed and beyond.
 The nursery was originally built in the early 2000s by volunteers using scrap wood and donated items.
-Through a partnership with the California Native Plant Society’s Milo Baker Chapter, the nursery's transformation into the state-of-the-art plant propagation center it is today.
-While we continue to grow plants for our restoration projects and for CNPS plant sales, we also now grow plants for other meaningful projects on a contract basis throughout the watershed.
-We are open to the public by appointment and during plant sales in May and October each year.
-Our nursery is certified by the Accreditation to Improve Restoration (AIR) program through improving our Nursery Best Management Practices (NBMPs) to exclude Phytophthora;from nursery plants.
-Phytophthora species are soil borne plant pathogens that cause root rot diseases such as Sudden Oak Death (SOD).
+Through a partnership with the California Native Plant Society’s Milo Baker Chapter (CNPS), the nursery has transformed into the state-of-the-art plant propagation center it is today.
+While we continue to grow plants for our restoration projects and for CNPS plant sales, we also now grow plants on a contract basis for our partners’ impactful projects that align with our goals of restoring native biodiversity.
+Our nursery is certified by the Accreditation to Improve Restoration (AIR) program through improving our Nursery Best Management Practices (NBMPs) to exclude Phytophthora and other pathogensfrom nursery plants.
+Phytophthora species are soil-borne plant pathogens that cause diseases such as Sudden Oak Death (SOD).
 Find out more on our Native Plant Nursery webage.

 Our Restoration Projects in the News